LindsayYoung/python-class/README.md

 ```
 HTML tags are always symmetrical.
 Each opening tag has a closing tag, the whole table is defined by the `<table>` tags.
 The table heading is defined by the `<thead>` tags. `<th>` is for each item in the heading. `<tr>` is for each row and `<td>` is for each item in the row.

+We can use the Baseball2013.csv and make it into a table.
+* save the file in your code follder and save your code in the same folder.
+* read the baseball spreadsheet
+* loop thorugh the lines of the csv and add tags
+* write the text with html to a file

 ***
 #Additional resources